mark-summerfield/murmur/README.md

 # Murmur

-Murmur is a Unlimited Register Machine (URM) emulator.
+Murmur is an Unlimited Register Machine (URM) emulator.

 This library and executable provide a "pure" URM.
 All instructions and data are held in the registers.
 Register 0 holds the program counter (PC).
 The